CarmenCruces/CarmenCruces/README.md

 ### Hi there 👋......................readme in the making
-### 🙋‍Hi, I'm Carmen Cruces.
-I am a FullStack Web Developer currently recently graduated in programming at the FemCodersMalaga bootcamp where I have studied from October 2022 to April 2023.
-I completed an internship at NTTDATA Centers SLU during the months of May and June on the OpenFront project with JS and React.
-I am still in training, learning daily, practicing and reviewing everything that comes my way.
+### 🙋‍‍Hi, I'm Carmen Cruces.
+I'm a FullStack Web Developer and RPA WorkFusion / Uipath.
+Graduated in programming in bootcamp FemCodersMalaga where I studied from October 2022 to April 2023 and with Generation Spain / Neoris from September 2023 to December 2023.
+I did an internship at NTTDATA Centers SLU during the months of May and June 2023 in a Frontend project with JS and React.
+I'm still in training, learning daily, practicing and reviewing everything I find interesting.
+I am currently improving Uipath and preparing for the Java certification.
 ### My Skill Set
 <div align="center">
 <a href="https://getbootstrap.com/docs/3.4/javascript/" target="_blank"><img style="margin: 10px" src="https://profilinator.rishav.dev/skills-assets/bootstrap-plain.svg" alt="Bootstrap" height="50" /></a>